 The Dahrendorf Forum is a partnership between the Hertie School of Governance and the London School of Economics and Political Science, funded by Stiftung Mercator.
-The Dahrendorf team, located at the Hertie School, and LSE’s foreign policy think tank, LSE IDEAS, comprises:
+The Dahrendorf team located at the Hertie School, and LSE’s foreign policy think tank, LSE IDEAS, comprises:

-Helmut K. Anheier, President and Dean, Hertie School of Governance; Co-Chair of the Dahrendorf Working Group ‘“Societal Change, Politics and the Public Sphere”
+Helmut K. Anheier, Academic Co-Director, Dahrendorf Forum, and Co-Chair of the Dahrendorf Working Group ‘“Societal Change, Politics, and the Public Sphere”; President and Dean, Hertie School of Governance

 Helmut K. Anheier is President and Dean of the Hertie School of Governance.
 He also holds a chair of sociology at Heidelberg University and serves as Academic Director of the Centre for Social Investment.
 He received his PhD from Yale University in 1986 and later served as a senior researcher at Johns Hopkins University, Professor of Sociology at Rutgers University, Professor of Public Policy and Social Welfare at UCLA’s Luskin School of Public Affairs, and Centennial Professor at the London School of Economics.
 Before embarking on his academic career, Prof Anheier served as Social Affairs Officer to the United Nations.
-He is author of over 450 publications, and has won several international prizes and recognitions for his scholarship.
+He is author of over 450 publications and has won several international prizes and recognitions for his scholarship.
 Among his recent book publications are Nonprofit Organizations: Theory, Management, Policy (Routledge, 2014), A Versatile American Institution: The Changing Ideals and Realities of Philanthropic Foundations with David Hammack (Brookings, 2013), and The Global Studies Encyclopedia with Mark Juergensmeyer (5 vols, Sage, 2012).
-He is the principal academic lead of the Hertie School’s annual Governance Report (Oxford University Press, 2013-) and is currently working on projects relating to indicator research, social innovation, culture, philanthropy, and organizational studies.
+He is the principal academic lead of the Hertie School’s annual Governance Report (Oxford University Press, 2013-) and is currently working on projects relating to indicator research, social innovation, culture, philanthropy, and organisational studies.

-Kevin Featherstone, Head of the European Institute, London School of Economics and Political Science; Co-Chair of the Dahrendorf Working Group “The Future Of European Governance”
+Kevin Featherstone, Co-Chair of the Dahrendorf Working Group “The Future Of European Governance”; Head of the European Institute, London School of Economics and Political Science

-Andrea Römmele, Professor of Communication in Politics and Civil Society, Hertie School of Governance; Co-Chair of the Dahrendorf Working Group ‘“Societal Change, Politics and the Public Sphere”
+Andrea Römmele, Co-Chair of the Dahrendorf Working Group ‘“Societal Change, Politics and the Public Sphere”; Professor of Communication in Politics and Civil Society, Hertie School of Governance

-Louise has managed the Dahrendorf Team in London since January 2016.
-Prior to joining Dahrendorf, she was Manager of the Weidenfeld-Hoffmann Scholarships and Leadership Programme at University of Oxford, first as part of the London-based think tank the Institute for Strategic Dialogue (ISD), and more recently at the newly established Weidenfeld-Hoffmann Trust.
+Louise has managed the Dahrendorf team in London since January 2016.
+Prior to joining Dahrendorf, she was Manager of the Weidenfeld-Hoffmann Scholarships and Leadership Programme at the University of Oxford, first as part of the London-based think tank the Institute for Strategic Dialogue (ISD), and more recently at the newly established Weidenfeld-Hoffmann Trust.
 Other highlights of Louise’s career include stints at Bonhams Auctioneers and the Royal College of Psychiatrists, as well as seven years as Manager of the Urban Design Group, an international campaigning organisation for built-environment professionals.
 Originally from Carlisle in Cumbria, Louise has a first class BA History Degree from University College London and an MA in Russian Studies (with Distinction) from the UCL School of Slavonic and Eastern European Studies.

 Gesa has been working as Dahrendorf Manager at the Hertie School since 2011.
 She has simultaneously served as a board member of the European Movement Germany and as a seminar coach for the Schwarzkopf Stiftung.
 From 2004 to 2011, Gesa worked as Manager and Research Associate at the Institut für Europäische Politik (IEP) in Berlin and as project manager at the Centre International de Formation Europèenne (CIFE) in Nice, France and in Berlin.
 Gesa completed a Staatsexam in Social Sciences and French Studies as well as an MA in European Studies.

 Julia worked as a Research Associate on the third Dahrendorf cycle (2015-16) while she was completing her PhD in International Relations at the LSE.
-During this period, she was also part of the LSE Commission on the Future of Britain in Europe, coordinating the hearing on foreign policy.
+During this period, she was also part of the LSE Commission on the Future of Britain in Europe, coordinating a hearing on foreign policy.
 Since then Julia has led the research on European defence at the European Leadership Network (ELN), a London-based think tank.
 She also convened courses on European and German Foreign Policy at King’s College London and taught in the LSE International Relations Department.
-Julia holds a MA International Peace & Security from King’s College London and a BA (Hons) Politics & Development Studies from SOAS.
+Julia holds an MA in International Peace & Security from King’s College London and a BA (Hons) in Politics & Development Studies from SOAS.
 Her wider research interest lies in European foreign policy and conflict settlement, particularly in the Western Balkans and the European Neighbourhood.

-Monika has been a Dahrendorf Postdoctoral Fellow at the Hertie School of Governance since 2015.
-During the 2016-17 academic year, she was also a Jean Monnet Fellow at the Robert Schuman Centre and Fellow in the ‘Europe in the World’ programme at the European University Institute in Florence.
+Monika has been a Dahrendorf Post-Doctoral Fellow at the Hertie School of Governance since 2015.
+During the 2016-17 academic year she was also a Jean Monnet Fellow at the Robert Schuman Centre and Fellow in the Europe in the World programme at the European University Institute in Florence.
 Monika has published widely on European foreign policy, the Eastern Partnership, Europeanisation, and advisory policy.
 Before coming to the Hertie School, she held an assistant professor position at the German Academic Exchange Service (DAAD)-founded Willy Brandt Centre for German and European Studies at the University of Wroclaw in Poland.
 She has been granted scholarships by the Hertie Foundation, the Robert Bosch Foundation, the Foundation for Polish-German Cooperation, Academia Europea de Yuste, the Natolin European Centre, and the National Science Centre of Poland.
-She has been a visiting fellow at the European University Institute in Florence, at the Centre Canadien d’études Allemandes et Européennes at the University of Montreal, and at the European Union Centre of Excellence at the University in Pittsburgh.
+She has been a visiting fellow at the European University Institute in Florence, at the Centre Canadien d’Études Allemandes et Européennes at the University of Montreal, and at the European Union Centre of Excellence at the University in Pittsburgh.

 Marie Wachinger was appointed as a Research Associate at the Dahrendorf Forum in September 2017 after two years as Research Associate at the Hertie School of Governance.
 She is currently working on a PhD in Political Science at the Free University Berlin.
 Her research focuses on solidarity, statehood and the EU.
 Previously, she has gained work experience at a newspaper and a political think tank.
 Marie holds a BA from Amsterdam University College and an MA in Political Theory from the London School of Economics and Political Science.

 The Hertie School of Governance is Germany’s leading public policy school, with a variety of first-rate academic projects and a diverse student body.
 The School actively engages in public debate with its wide range of events bringing together experts from theory and practice.
-The Hertie School prepares exceptional students for leadership positions in government, business and civil society.
+The Hertie School prepares exceptional students for leadership positions in government, business, and civil society.
 The School also offers experienced professionals the opportunity to deepen their skills in the field of public management.
-A renowned international faculty with expertise in economics, business, law, political and social science take an interdisciplinary, policy-oriented approach to the School’s teaching and research agenda.
+A renowned international faculty with expertise in economics, business, law, and political and social science take an interdisciplinary, policy-oriented approach to the School’s teaching and research agenda.

 Stiftung Mercator is a private and independent foundation.
-Through its work it strives for a society characterised by openness to the world, solidarity and equal opportunities.
-In this context it concentrates on strengthening Europe; increasing the educational success of disadvantaged children and young people, especially those of migrant origin; driving forward climate change mitigation and promoting science and the humanities.
+Through its work it strives for a society characterised by openness to the world, solidarity, and equal opportunities.
+In this context it concentrates on strengthening Europe; increasing the educational success of disadvantaged children and young people, especially those of migrant origin; and driving forward climate change mitigation and promoting science and the humanities.
 Stiftung Mercator symbolises the connection between academic expertise and practical project experience.
 One of Germany’s leading foundations, it is active both nationally and internationally.
 Stiftung Mercator feels a strong sense of loyalty to the Ruhr region, the home of the founding family and the foundation’s headquarters.